AWS-Iaas-Floyed/Billmanagement-webapp-Node.js/README.md

 A REST api backend service to upload bill and file information.
 A file is linked to a bill which includes an image.
 Bills can only be uploaded by users which are authenticated using basic auth.

+## Features

+1. Creation and authentication of users using basic auth
+2. Creating, modifying and deleting bill information.
+3. Attaching a file to a bill.
+A file is a multipart/form-data which includes a file attachment.
+4. The file is saved to an S3 bucket (address denoted by environment variable `S3_BUCKET_ADDRESS`) if the application is deployed on AWS.
+On local, it will saved in `uploads/` in the project directory.

 ## API Endpoints

 User: